jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 1. In the "Create App Service" dialog, enter a name into the **API App Name** entry, or accept the default.
 (The default name will include a bunch of numbers.
 Since this name will form part of the DNS name through which the app is accessed once it's deployed to Azure, it must be unique within Azure.
 For this reason, you probably won't be able to use the name "OrderViewServices" pictured in the screen shot.)

-1. Type "TrainingLabResources" (without quotation marks) into the **Resource Group** box to make the App Service that's being created part of the same resource group as the Azure SQL database you created in Exercise 1.
+1. Type "TrainingLabResources" (without quotation marks) into the **Resource Group** box to make the App Service that's being created part of the same resource group as the Azure SQL Database you created in Exercise 1.

 1. Click the **New** button to the right of **App Service Plan** to open the "Configure App Service Plan" dialog.
 In that dialog, set **Location** to the same location you specified for the database account in Exercise 1, and make sure **Free** is selected in the **Size** drop-down.
 Click **OK** to close the dialog.